Children with Incarcerated Parents

 The U.S. incarcerates more people than any country in the world, and most incarcerated individuals are parents of minor children.
 Children of incarcerated parents are at risk for developing negative outcomes in adolescence and adulthood, including substance abuse, externalizing problems, cognitive delays, school failure, truancy, criminal activity, and persistent internalizing problemsREAD MORE

 Julie Poehlmann-Tynan, PhD, is the Dorothy A. O’Brien Professor of Human Ecology and a professor in the human development and family studies department at the University of Wisconsin–Madison.
-She is the director of the Center for Child and Family Well-Being, an investigator at the Waisman Center, and an affiliate of the Institute for Research on Poverty.
+She is an affiliate of the Institute for Research on Poverty and the Center for Healthy Minds.

 Through numerous publications and outreach efforts during the past 15 years, she has brought the attention of child development and family studies communities to the issue of incarcerated parents and their children.
 Her research with children of incarcerated parents has been funded by the National Institutes of Health, the Institute for Clinical and Translational Research, and the Department of Health and Human Services.